attah/cmyk4devs/README.md

 ## The rant section

-For some reason most examples of converting RGB to CMYK tesnds to add re-scaling from 0..255 to 0..1 sprinkled in thoughout the conversion equation iself:
+For some reason most examples of converting RGB to CMYK tends to add re-scaling from 0..255 to 0..1 sprinkled in throughout the conversion equation/algorithm itself:

 `K=1-max(R/255,G/255,B/255)`